 How Do Toxins Impact Weight Loss?

 The body will naturally eliminate toxins through the digestive system (the liver, colon, kidneys, and bladder) as well as the sweat glands and lungs.
-But
+But when toxins overload these systems, our good old fat cells come in to save the day by storing these toxins to protect you from them.
+This is a major reason why many people struggle with losing weight—a toxic body holds on to such fat as tightly as it can.

 These fat-loving toxins are especially hard to remove, and any superficial cleanse or detox won’t ever be able to dig that deep.
 And as toxins continue to accumulate, the organs will eventually start storing them, which can lead to inflammation and autoimmune responses.